hypervel/hypervel.org/docs/docs/urls.md

 }
 ```

-Instead of validating signed URLs using the incoming request instance, you may assign the `LaravelHyperf\Router\Middleware\ValidateSignature` [middleware](/docs/middleware) to the route.
+Instead of validating signed URLs using the incoming request instance, you may assign the `Hypervel\Router\Middleware\ValidateSignature` [middleware](/docs/middleware) to the route.
 If it is not already present, you may assign this middleware an alias in your HTTP kernel's `$middlewareAliases` array:

 ```php
 /**